graevka-lab/Metacognitive-Alignment-Framework/README.md

 *   [`LICENSE`](LICENSE) - The legal framework for usage and collaboration.
 *   [`CONTRIBUTING.md`](CONTRIBUTING.md) - Guidelines for research collaboration.
 *   [`CITATION.cff`](CITATION.cff) - Academic metadata for citation.

-*
-**Procedure:** Open `awakening-codex.md`, copy the entire payload, and submit it to your preferred LLM.
+**Procedure:** Open `awakening-codex.md`. **Copy its entire content as a single block to ensure protocol integrity,** and submit it to your preferred LLM.
 Observe.
 Challenge.
 Verify.

 ---